kube-bind/kube-bind/README.md

 To get familiar with setting up the environment, please check out docs at [kube-bind.io](https://docs.kube-bind.io/main/setup).

+## API Changes in v0.6.0 release

+Addition of `PermissionClaims` to APIServiceExportSpec.
+It allows service provider to specify what additional resources are needed by the service consumer to effectively use the exported API.
+In example of a database service, the service consumer might need to create Secrets for database credentials, or ConfigMaps for configuration settings.

+Because objects are namespaced on provider and consumer side, to establish correct RBAC `APIServiceNamespace` controller now creates Roles and RoleBindings.
+There is caviate that if backend operates in `ClusterScope` mode, the necessary cluster-wide permissions are created.
+Importnat: If provider wants to iniciate object, like `ConfigMap` or `Secret`, the provider needs to create `APIServiceNamespace` first, so that the necessary Roles and RoleBindings are created.
+This will

 ## API Changes in v0.5.0 release

 Version v0.5.0 includes significant architectural improvements to the API structure: